-Parents/carers, who are concerned that their child might be being bullied or who suspect that their child may be the perpetrator of bullying, should contact their child's class teacher immediately in a calm manner.
-If they are not satisfied with the action taken they should contact the HoS.
-If they remain dissatisfied, they should follow the procedure detailed above.
-Parents/carers have a responsibility to support the school's anti-bullying policy by actively encouraging their child to be a positive member of the school and this expectation of support is outlined in the home/school agreement (if they have one).
+Parents/carers, who are concerned that their child might be being bullied or who suspect that their child may be the perpetrator of bullying, should contact their child's class teacher immediately.
+If they are not satisfied with the action taken they should contact the Principal or Assistant Principal.
+If they remain dissatisfied and feel the policy has not been followed appropriately, they should refer to the Complaints Policy.
+Parents/carers have a responsibility to support the school's antibullying policy by actively encouraging their child to be a positive member of the school and this expectation of support is outlined in the home/school agreement.